-When you sit down to design a game, you will be working with components, whether or not you realize it at first.
-Components are things like "character attributes", dice systems, the concepts of hit points or damage, and so forth.
-The genes of games long gone, like specific methods dice rolling, are components.
+When you sit down to design a game, you will be working with these game genes.
+Things like “character attributes”, dice systems, the concepts of hit points or damage, and so forth.

-Once you know that, learn to sift through your design for new components you've made.
-If you reach a point where you think your current design won't work, start reviewing the pieces.
+Once you know that, learn to sift through your design for new genes you’ve made.
+If you reach a point where you think your current design won’t work, start reviewing the pieces.
 Something in your design has value.
 Find it, then extract it.
-Put it in your toolkit of useful components.
+Put it in your genetic library.

-If your design mostly works, but isn't all the way there yet, apply some artificial selection.
-Make a copy of your document, then mutate one of your components, or pull an old component out of your toolkit and see if it plugs in any better.
+If your design mostly works, but isn’t all the way there yet, apply some artificial selection.
+Make a copy of your document, then mutate one of the genes, or pull an old genes out of your toolkit and see if it plugs in any better.
 Tweak, and test, and tweak again.
-If what you're changing doesn't seem to help, now you know that you're changing the wrong thing.
+If what you’re changing doesn’t seem to help, now you know that you’re changing the wrong thing.
 Try and find out what really needs to be fixed.